nex3/nex3.github.io/source/blog/011-i-love-that-people.md

 - web dev
 - htmx
 - web components
+update: 2026-08-30T03:58:31Z
 ---

-I love that people are thinking about how to make chunks of the web reusable in standalone contexts, but I really truly deeply with that all the solutions like htmx and web components weren't so hopelessly intrinsically tied to JavaScript.
+I love that people are thinking about how to make chunks of the web reusable in standalone contexts, but I really truly deeply wish that all the solutions like htmx and web components weren't so hopelessly intrinsically tied to JavaScript.
 I cut my teeth on the ideals of the semantic web and I strongly believe that a web page should be fundamentally usable with JavaScript disabled.
 For highly